-In addition to these requirements, students are strongly urged to have regular meetings with their advisors for periodic updates on academic progress, for consultation, and for referral to appropriate support services as needed.
+In addition to these requirements, students are strongly urged to have regular meetings with their academic advisors for periodic updates on academic progress, for consultation, and for a referral to appropriate support services as needed.

-While on Academic Intervention, a student may pre-register for a subsequent term without being subjected to the 13 hour rule.
+While on Academic Intervention, a student may pre-register for a subsequent term without being subjected to the 13-hour rule.

 What grade do I need to make to maintain good academic standing?

 To be in good academic standing requires a 2.0 GPA; however, several majors require a higher GPA to maintain good academic standing within that major.
-To determine what is required for your program, you should contact your advisor.
+To determine what is required for your program, you should contact your academic advisor.